CLOSER-Cohorts/training-development/ach/closer-rationale.md

 ## Study Capacity

-There is no contract with studies, there is an MOU, but that is not binding.
+There is no contract with studies, there is an Memorandum Of Understanding, but that is not binding.

 - Discovery of data
 - It is not a capability the studies can sustain themselves